 Families affected by congenital heart disease linked to their genetic traits can also seek guidance from our Cardiovascular Genetic Counseling Program to determine whether future children or other family members may be at risk for the same disorder.

-Multidisciplinary Care.
 Riley at IU Health offers a fully-integrated program to care for children and adults with congenital heart disease.
 Our people and resources are organized and ready to provide a rare level of coordinated care at one of the nation’s top destinations for acute care.

 Your child’s cardiac healthcare team has world-class specialists trained in cardiovascular and cardiothoracic surgery, cardiac anesthesiologists, imaging technicians, congenital cardiologists, cardiovascular intensive care specialists and many other who specialize in working with heart defects and thoracic conditions.